rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

 4. Upgrade Rancher to the latest version based on values from the previous steps.

     - Replace `<CHART_REPO>` with the repository that was listed (i.e. `latest` or `stable`).
-    - Take all the values from the previous step and append them to the command using `--set key=value`.
+    - The `--reuse-values` option maintains the current values.
+Values can be changed using `--set` and `-f`.

     ```
-    helm upgrade rancher rancher-<CHART_REPO>/rancher --set hostname=rancher.my.org
+    helm upgrade rancher rancher-<CHART_REPO>/rancher --reuse-values
     ```

 **Result:** Rancher is upgraded.
 Log back into Rancher to confirm that the upgrade succeeded.